 The topics of interest include, but are not limited to, the following:

 Submitted papers (Paper Track only) will be considered for the best research awards based on technical merit, originality, and potential impact on the field.
+In addition, submitted posters (Poster Track only) will be considered for Best Poster Awards, and in-person judging will take place on the day of the workshop.
+Best research awards come with $500 in total cash prizes generously sponsored by XYZ Reality (First place: $300, Second place $200).
+Best poster awards come with $1000 in prizes (claimable in the form of travel reimbursement), sponsored by the IEEE Technical Committee on Construction Robotics (First place: $500, Second place $300, Third place $200).
 Winners will be announced along with the NSS Challenge winners during the day of the workshop.
 Best research award winners will also be invited to give a 10-minute presentation on their paper during the workshop.

 Nothing Stands Still 2025 Challenge: HILTI and the Gradient Spaces group from Stanford University are announcing the new Nothing Stands Still 2025 Challenge to tackle the critical task of seamlessly integrating progress scans from various stages of construction.
 Specifically, the challenge targets the task of multiway spatiotemporal 3D point cloud registration of data collected over time at construction sites.
 The goal of the challenge is to achieve a global spatiotemporal map of 3D point clouds collected at any time and location at the same construction scenes, as the latter evolve.
 The challenge website may be accessed here.